PriyanshuMay/Gun-Game/README.md

 ## Why

-I'm about to start my 5th sem and yet my dsa/cp is very nominal :cry:.
+I'm about to start the third year of my graduation and still, I haven't focused on my data structures, programming fundamentals, algorithms, competitive programming, etc:cry:.
+In these past two years, I have given only 1 contest on leetcode , 9-10 on codeforces and 11-12 on codechef.
-I'm creating this repo/blog/website to get regular at cp, strenthen my dsa and try out in this domain for the next 10-12 months.So let see how this experiment goes :crossed_fingers:
+So, I'm creating this repo/blog/website in the hope to get regular at cp and strengthen my dsa.
+I will be trying out this domain for the next 10-12 months.
+So let's see how this experiment goes :crossed_fingers:

-## Progess
+## Progress

 |  |  Codeforces | Leetcode | Codechef | Project Euler |
 |---|---|---|---|---|